-It is a sequence of blocks, each containing data which is linked to the next block via a pointer.
+It is a sequence of blocks, each containing data that is linked to the next block via a pointer.
 The pointer variable, in this case, contains the address of the next node in it and hence the connection is made.
 The last node, as you can see, has a null pointer which means that the pointer has no value.

 One important thing to note here, the pointer inside each block contains the address of the next block.
 That is how the pointing is achieved.
-Now you might be asking what does that mean for the first block in the list?
+Now you might be asking what does that means for the first block in the list?
 Where does the pointer of the first block stay?

 The first block is called the “genesis block” and its pointer lies out in the system itself.
 It sort of looks like this:

 Image courtesy: Coursera